Strategy

 Many traffic-related laws are written with pedestrian safety in mind, especially if you’re driving within the city.
 From staying within the speed limit to not staying far from designated bike lanes, you must adhere to the law while driving.

-A seemingly small mistake can have a devastating result for pedestrians, so it’s important to be mindful of the rules even if you don’t see anyone crossing.
+A seemingly small mistake can devastate pedestrians, so it’s essential to be mindful of the rules even if you don’t see anyone crossing.
 By doing so, you’ll develop a good habit of driving safely.
-And if you’re driving with kids, they’ll learn from you through habit too!
+And if you’re moving with kids, they’ll learn from you through habit, too!

 6) Other Drivers Can’t Read You

 Drivers aren’t mind readers.
-While you can use your blinker light and horn, you’re quite limited when it comes to communicating with them.
+While you can use your blinker light and horn, you’re pretty limited when communicating with them.
 If you take them by surprise by doing something they weren’t expecting, they may not react to it fast enough.

-The bottom line is that following road regulations make you a predictable (and therefore safe) driver.
+The bottom line is that following road regulations makes you a predictable (and therefore safe) driver, which is the primary purpose of traffic signs.
 This makes it easier for other drivers, especially new ones, to navigate the roads.

 Read Also: